 - 4 Cloves (2 crushed and 2 minced) Garlic

 - Vegetable or Canola Oil (for frying)

 - 2 tablespoon Fresh Mint (chopped)

-- In a bowl, mix fish sauce, sugar, and crushed garlic until sugar dissolves.
+- In a bowl, mix fish sauce, sugar, and crushed garlic until the sugar dissolves.
 Add the wings, making sure that they are all coated in the marinade.
-Marinate for 4 hours, tossing the wings occasionally.
+Marinate for 4 hours, tossing them occasionally.